janeljo/janeljo.github.io/essays/getting-over-it.md

 <img width="200px" class="rounded float-start pe-4" src="../img/workout.jpg">

-*”Do something today that your future self will thank you for.”*

 ## Shiny and New

 In the brief time since my introduction to the wonderful creation that is Javascript, I’ve come to the conclusion that Javascript and I are going to be very good friends.
 Compared to the other programming languages in my repertoire, there’s an aspect of flexibility with this programming language that I find extremely refreshing and look forward to experimenting with.